jayavishvaa/Signup/README.md

 ## Sign-up form (regform)

+It includes
+      1.name
+      2.roll no
+      3.contact no,
+      4.email
+      5.password
+      6.confirm password
-It includes name,roll no, contact no,email, password, confirm password with full validation
+ with full validation

 ## error displaying in the screen